 The Vehicle Act, B.E.
 2522 (1979) as amended (the "Thai Vehicle Act"), regulates the registration and use of vehicles in Thailand, and therefore applies to our mobility offerings such as GrabCar and JustGrab.
 The Thai Vehicle Act prescribes certain requirements concerning vehicles, such as with respect to registration, signage, annual taxation and vehicle use.
 The Thai Vehicle Act prohibits use of any vehicle other than in line with its purpose of use as registered with the Department of Land Transport.
 Such purposes of use include as a private vehicle, public vehicle or specific purpose specified by sub-regulation.
-The implementing legislation under the Thai Vehicle Act (the primary law governing ride-hailing) became effective on June 23, 2021 and, together with the implementing legislation (except for those related to pricing) in relation to the operator/app license, onboarding process of driver-partners, determination of engine capacity and required stickers that became effective on October 29, 2021, the implementing legislation relating to pricing that became effective on November 12, 2021, and the implementing legislation, ride-hailing operators, and drivers and vehicles and also enables private-hire vehicles to provide ride-hailing services via electronic systems (such as Grab's platform).
+The implementing legislation under the Thai Vehicle Act (the primary law governing ride-hailing) became effective on June 23, 2021 and, together with the implementing legislation (except for those related to pricing) in relation to the operator/app license, onboarding process of driverpartners, determination of engine capacity and required stickers that became effective on October 29, 2021, the implementing legislation relating to pricing that became effective on November 12, 2021, and the implementing legislation relating to JustGrab's pricing that became effective on August 29, 2022, defines and prescribes the legal requirements related to applications, ride-hailing operators, and drivers and vehicles and also enables private-hire vehicles to provide ride-hailing services via electronic systems (such as Grab's platform).
 One of the key requirements under those regulations is that the ride-hailing operator and its application is required to be certified by the Department of the Land Transport beforehand.